madalinagriza/61040-portfolio/assignments/problemset2.md

 # Concept Questions

 1. **Contexts:** Contexts allow for identical nonces to be generated across different contexts.
 Uniqueness is therefore enforced in the context scope, and not globally across all contexts.
-For urlShortening, the domains will be contexts, therefore we can have a <ins>bit.ly/short</ins> link and a <ins>yellkey.com/short</ins> link.
+For UrlShortening, the domains will be contexts, therefore we can have a <ins>bit.ly/short</ins> link and a <ins>yellkey.com/short</ins> link.

 2. **Storing used strings:** Similarly, used strings should be stored per context.
 To generate unique nonces in a given context we need to remember already generated nonces.
-If a counter is used, we have the property that: the set of used strings in context x corresponds exactly to all ids <= c<sub>x</sub>, where c<sub>x</sub> is the counter per context.
-Abstraction function is:\
+If a counter is used, the abstraction function is:\
 used<sub>x</sub> = { represent(i) | 0 <= i < c<sub>x</sub> }, where represent is the function used to map from integer to nonce.
+So the used set is exactly one string per integer from 0 up to (but not including) the counter.

 3. **Words as nonces**\
 Advantage: increased readability, memorability for the user + very easy to verbally share.\